younitydev/nagios-docker/README.md

 > http://0.0.0.0:8000

-WARNING: In all cases, in order for the changes made to persisted on a container once restarted you have to push the new image the registry under the name used by the task definition.
+WARNING: In all cases, in order for the changes made to persist inside all instances of a container you have to push the new image the registry.

 ## 2 - Build the Docker Image

-First verify you have the required software and access to build and push the image to ECR.
+First verify you have the required access to build and push the image to ECR.

 ### macOS / Linux